11 Christmas Traditions in the Philippines Every Filipino Will Know

 Although you’re unlikely to hear people wishing each other a Merry Christmas in one of the country’s eight major languages so soon, many people do begin decorating with bright lights and Christmas lanterns as soon as the weather cools.

 The fun of the holiday season continues throughout the fall.
 In December, Christmas cheer fills the air nearly everywhere you go, and formal celebrations are throughout the country.
-The festive season continues through the first week of January, usually ending on the 9th.
+The festive season continues through the first week of January, with Epiphany on January 6th, and usually ends on the 9th.

 Going to Simbang Gabi with Your Family